daattali/beautiful-jekyll/schedule-1920.md

 The Club homework packet may be downloaded <a href="/files/Homework%20Packet.pdf">here</a>.

-The Mathcounts Toolkit be downloaded <a href="/files/Mathcounts%20Toolkit.pdf">here</a>.
+The Mathcounts Toolkit can be downloaded <a href="/files/Mathcounts%20Toolkit.pdf">here</a>.

 | Date | Club Homework | Varsity Homework |
 | ------------- |-------------| ----|